• Incl.Excl.

 What is the difference between a woofer and a subwoofer?

-Both terms have been used almost synonymous, and between the two, there is a grey zone.
-The difference may be in the woofer itself or how the woofer is used.
-In general, a raw speaker or "driver" that we call a subwoofer has a low-frequency response range that sometimes does not extend beyond around 400 Hz.
+Both terms are used almost synonymously and there is a grey area between the two.
+The difference could be the woofer itself or how it is used.
+In general, a raw speaker or driver, which we call a subwoofer, has a low-frequency response range that sometimes does not extend beyond around 400 Hz.
 A typical "woofer" will easily exceed 2500 Hz or is more generous in frequency response.
-In general, attempting to achieve good high-frequency performance can lead to lousy low-frequency and power handling capability.
-On the other hand, it would not be able to play well at higher frequencies to create an efficient subwoofer with ultra-low frequency expertise and high-power handling.
+If you want to try to achieve good high-frequency performance, this can generally lead to poor low-frequency capability and load capacity.
+On the other hand, it would not work well at higher frequencies to create an efficient subwoofer with ultra-low-frequency capability and high power.

 Do I need a woofer?

 The short answer is yes.
-While a subwoofer can be optional with its narrow frequency range, a woofer is a core component of almost every DIY speaker (exceptions might be a flat-panel speaker that you build with exciters).
-The reason for this is its wide frequency range of 50 Hz to 1000 Hz.
-When you do not install a woofer in your speaker and just work with a tweeter, you miss a great amount of “depth” in your music.
-Therefore, a woofer is crucial.
-But: keep in mind that there are a wide variety of woofers!
-You can alternatively also choose a full-range-woofer.
+Although a subwoofer may be optional with its narrow frequency range, a woofer is a core part of almost every DIY speaker kit (exceptions might be a flat-panel speaker you build with exciters).
+The reason for this is the wide frequency range.
+If you don't install a woofer in your speaker and only work with a tweeter, you will miss a lot of "depth" in your music.
+This is why a woofer is crucial.
+But: don't forget that there is a wide variety of woofers!
+You can also opt for a full-range woofer.

 Compare 0